-I was born In 1932, in Coronation Road, Ipswich.
-During the war I started school in Ipswich, then when the bombs fell on Ipswich, my father evacuated me to Forncett in South Norfolk and I went to the school there.
-I was more or less the dunce in the class, but anyway, when my Mother came out of hospital in 1942 we all set up home again in Diss and I improved and eventually got to Diss Grammar School, which was the secondary school in those days.
-I didn’t pass the scholarship first time, so the second time I passed the entrance exam and my father had to pay £3 10s for the first two terms.
-And after The Education Act of 1944 he didn’t pay anything and I was top of the form for five terms out of fifteen.
+I was born in 1932 in Ipswich.
+During the war I started school in Ipswich, then when the bombs fell on Ipswich, my father evacuated me to Forncett in South Norfolk, and I went to the school there.
+I was more or less the dunce in the class, but anyway, when my mother came out of hospital in 1942, we all set up home again in Diss and I improved and eventually got to Diss Grammar School, which was the secondary school in those days.
+I didn’t pass the scholarship first time, so the second time I passed the entrance exam and my father had to pay £3 and 10 shillings for the first two terms.
+And after The Education Act of 1944 he didn’t pay anything, and I was top of the form for five terms out of fifteen.

 Engineering Apprentice in Ipswich

 I started an Apprenticeship at Ransomes and Rapier of Ipswich which was a very heavy engineering company.
 I leant many things during the apprenticeship: I started off in the machine shop and worked on some rather poor lathes.
 We also learnt metal turning, fitting; I was a reasonably good general engineer – but I felt that I was not a specialist in anything, which disappointed me a little bit.
 In the meantime, I was going to night school, which I was quite good at, and then they deemed that I had made enough progress to go on a tour of the works – a Student Apprenticeship.